DataDog/documentation/content/en/serverless/_index.md

 ### 1. Install the AWS Integration

 Start by installing the [AWS Integration][2].
-This will allow Datadog to ingest Amazon CloudWatch metrics from AWS Lambda.
-The AWS integration installation also configures the Datadog Forwarder, which is required for ingestion of AWS Lambda traces, enhanced metrics, custom metrics and logs.
+This allows Datadog to ingest Amazon CloudWatch metrics from AWS Lambda.
+The AWS integration installation also configures the Datadog Forwarder, which is required for ingestion of AWS Lambda traces, enhanced metrics, custom metrics, and logs.

-### 2. Instrument Your Application
+### 2. Instrument your application

 {{< partial name="serverless/getting-started-languages.html" >}}